clamsproject/mmif/specifications/notes/vocabulary-redesign.md

 }
 ```

-Because the value of *medium* in the view's metadata is "m1" the coordinates in the bounding box annotation are evaluated relative to the "m1" image.
+Because the value of *document* in the view's metadata is "m1" the coordinates in the bounding box annotation are evaluated relative to the "m1" image.

+> Note that *medium* was renamed into *document* and that it is now within the *contains* section.
+This is to streamline naming and to allow for different annotation types to refer to different documents.

-We discussed creating a new view with bounding boxes annotation types with a *text* property added, but ended with preferring a generic text type or a document-like type.
+We discussed creating a new view with bounding boxes annotation types with a *text* property added, but ended up preferring a generic text type or a document-like type.
 What is proposed here is that Tesseract creates a view with *TextDocument* elements.
 These elements would be able to refer to  a source of the document:

 ```json
 {